Callback Type Generation

 }

-Behind the scenes, Arcium sees that your function returns Enc<Shared, u16>
+When Arcium sees that your function returns Enc<Shared, u16>, it automatically generates this output struct:

 #[derive(AnchorSerialize, AnchorDeserialize)]